 There are all kinds of kid’s toys that are boating related and can certainly keep their minds occupied with boating fun ’til we are back in the water.

-We’ve got some cool “boat toy” ideas for boys and girls in our Guide Guide for Kids.
+We’ve got some cool “boat toy” ideas for boys and girls in our Gift Guide for Kids.

 Vacation Boat Charter